WebAssembly/binaryen/README.md

 This repository contains tools to compile C/C++ to WebAssembly s-expressions, using [Emscripten](http://emscripten.org/), by translating Emscripten's asm.js output into WebAssembly.

-This repository contains an asm.js-to-WebAssembly compiler, **asm2wasm**, built on Emscripten's asm optimizer infrastructure.
+More specifically, this repository contains an asm.js-to-WebAssembly compiler, **asm2wasm**, built on Emscripten's asm optimizer infrastructure.
 That can directly compile asm.js to WebAssembly.
 You can use Emscripten to build C++ into asm.js, and together the two tools let you compile C/C++ to WebAssembly.

 ## Building asm2wasm